vjousse/vim-for-humans-book/rst/en/plugins.rst

 In order to get familiar with *Lusty Explorer* you should try to open multiple files with ``,lr`` or ``,lf``.
 Then, try to switch between the opened files with the help of ``,lb``.
 This is the combination I'm using the most on a day to day basis.

-This plugin it totally mandatory and is adding a lot of value to |vim|: not using the mouse to open files.
+This plugin is totally mandatory and adds a lot of value to |vim|: not using the mouse to open files.
 Be sure to take the time to learn how to use it, it's a great time investment.

 Searching files on disk: *Ack*
 ==============================